DSpace/RestContract/authorizations.md

 The supported parameters are:
 * page, size [see pagination](README.md#Pagination)
 * uuid: mandatory, repeatable.
 Represents the list of objects to be used for the authorization check.
 For each of them, the UUID must be specified.2
 * type: mandatory.
-Represents the type of resource(s) (i.e. "core.item", "workflow.workflowitem",...)  on which authorizations are checked.
+Represents the type of resource(s) (i.e. "core.items", "workflow.workflowitems",...)  on which authorizations are checked.
 * eperson: optional, the uuid of the eperson to evaluate for authorization.
 If not specified authorization of anonymous users will be returned
 * feature: optional, repeatable.
 Represents the list of features.
 Limits the returned authorizations to the specified features (this provide an alternative to codify the authorization id rule on the client side)